xuhongxu96/depreduce/README.md

 change the object file.
 Otherwise, we cannot track the dependencies between the object files and the linked artifacts such as the executables.
 Bazel is too smart to re-link the object files without real changes of them.
+See [Skyframe - Bazel] for details.

 So, what we do with custom touchers is actually adding a dummy static thing such as static function into the source code.